A shift in my thinking comes sometime between walking meditation and Thây’s last talk

 I realize the retreat is designed to practice all of this.

-My fears about our world leave entirely after my first walking meditationIt is one of most beautiful experiences of my life.
+My fears about our world left entirely after my first walking meditationIt was one of the most beautiful experiences of my life.

 Thây leads.
 Though it is 85 degrees, he wears his winter coat, scarf, and hat.
 I wonder if his need for heavy clothing is about how much energy he gives off.